Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Future Quest Grant Application.md

 - LunarPunk_Labs

 #### Category
-- Place baced regenerative economies
+- Communication and education

 #### Problem Description
 In one or two sentences describe the problem.
+- The refi space needs to navigate and coordinate a multi-polar trap of markets, science and technology while harnessing the core essential values of people and place into protocols.  severly constrained by systemic biases and
 - The value of regeneration is implicit; it's embodied in the qualities of a well functioning ecosystem.
 The accounting and evaluation of such implicit qualities has become a bottleneck for place based regenerative economies because they lack ways to engage with the wider economy.
 We need ReFinancial Innovation!

 #### Solution Description
 In one or two sentences describe the solution
+- We convene discussions
 - Make qualitative values investable by aggregating feeds into Markov blankets for active inferencing evaluation against the free energy principal; anything above unity (baseline) constitutes increasing harmony/regeneration.
 Such complex forms of eco-asset can warp market mechanisms into positive sum games that value the harmonisation of people and planet.

 #### Concept Description
 In one or two sentences describe the quest to achieve said solution.
 - The specific function of LunarPunk_Labs is to facilitate conversations into data structures that enable impact evaluation.
 We are acting as a market maker that codifies espoused values into Markov blankets for state modeling and active inferencing.
-Our pipeline looks as follows: Convene projects > Demonstrate facilitation style > Sense making sessions for specific projects > Functional specifications articulated > Development hand off.
+Our pipeline looks as follows: Convene projects > Demonstrate facilitation style > Sense making sessions for specific projects > Articulating functional specifications for development > Development hand off.

 #### Estimated CO2 (if known)
 How much CO2e would the project remove/prevent from atmosphere when fully developed? (in tonnes/year, eg. 2.4Mt/year)